There is a Bulk cooking day in process at our house. Yes, it can be intimidating, but it’s SO worth the time.

 - 1 cup of water (You may omit if you like thicker sauce.)

 Add everything into crock pot and cook on high for 3 hours or cook on low all day.
 Shred after it’s all done cooking.
+Add more sauce to meet you favorite consistency when it’s done cooking.

 The chicken and sauce size were difficult for me to guess because it’s dependent on how much chicken you want to fit in your crock pot.
 To me, filling it to the bring is essential so that you can have enough extra chicken for additional freezer meals.